gvwilson/thirdbit/src/fiction/iffy/index.md

 Aunt Naggie looked around.
 Greenhouse potatoes hung in net bags next to stacks of dried fruit in single-molecule shrink wrap.
-Burlap sacks of rice piled higher than Iffy was tall threatened to topple onto a line of people gossiping with each other as they waited to buy ginger, cardamom, and bay leaves from a one-legged woman whose tweaked hair sparkled red and purple when she turned her head.
+Burlap sacks of rice piled higher than Iffy's head threatened to topple onto a line of people gossiping with each other as they waited to buy ginger, cardamom, and bay leaves from a woman whose tweaked hair sparkled red and purple when she turned her head.
 A surgical bot that had been converted for tailoring waited patiently, its four skeletal arms at its sides, while a man with an enormous beard